sumanth-dnbk/brittle/Readme.md

 Firstly, I've observed closures do not have a function name, so does this mean closures are same as anonmymous functions.
 Does Rust even support anonymous functions.
 Yes, it does and according to The Book, "Rust's closures are anonymous functions you can save in a variable and pass an argument to other functions.".
 Additionally, the buzz around closures is that they can capture variables in the environment it is declared and since Rust has the concept of ownership, it check whether the variables are borrowed mutably, immutably or entirely moved(as in case of threads and other contenxt).
 Next, based on how a closure handles the variable ownership a closure is said to implement one or more of the traits Fn, FnOnce and FnMut.

-Besides, all of these I wonder why Rust developers decided to use '||' to capture arguments for a closure.
+Besides, all of these I wonder why Rust designers decided to use '||' to capture arguments for a closure.
 That seems different than any other programming languages , but then again Rust is in a class of its own languages or to be precise one of a kind!

 ## iterators
 huh, where do I begin.
 I am kind of torn between fully going into using iterators to make the code more elegant vs sticking with regular 'for loop' for the sake of simplicity and it is easy to set a breakpoint with the debugger(the breakpoint reason might not seem important to other, if you ask me it helps when you need it.).
 And regarding simplicity of for loops, I don't think iterators are too complicated but somehow I am into the feeling that they are not as performant as for loops.
 May be that is why The Book of Rust has a section comparing iterators with for loop interms of performance.
 Although, iterators may be as performant as for loops and even more elegant that for loops, I still have some reservations with using them since they cannot be debugged easily.
 Lets, see may be I find better ways to debug iterators and I might start to fully embrace that style of programming.